tschanzvera/word-count-exercise/README.md

 This is a little exercise that I had to do for my MITxPRO course.

+## Description

+A little exercise that I did for my MITxPro course where I had to print the 3 most common words in a text

 ## SUPPORT

 If you have any questions about this exercise contact me at www.linkedin.com/in/vera-tschanz-500258a2